FermandoisLab/CSvRTHS/README.md

 WARNING: Failing to run a real-time simulation without having installed the kernel may cause a major crash of the computer due to insuﬃcient computational resources that may lead to loss of data or unsaved work.

 1. Previously save all data and work and close all applications except MATLAB.
-2. In the MATLAB Command Window, type: `sldrtkernel -install` The MATLAB Command Window displays one of these messages: users are going to install the Simulink Desktop Real-Time kernel.
+2. In the MATLAB Command Window, type: `sldrtkernel -install`.
+The MATLAB Command Window displays one of these messages:

+       You are going to install the Simulink Desktop Real-Time kernel.
        Do you want to proceed? [y] :

 4. Type y to continue installing the kernel, or n to cancel without changing the current conﬁguration.
-5. After installing the kernel, check the installation by typing:
+5. After installing the kernel, check the installation by typing: `rtwho`

-       rtwho

 If installed successfully, users should see the following message:

     Simulink Desktop Real-Time version xxxx (C)
     The Mathworks, Inc. 1994-20xx
     Running on 64-bit computer, (xxxx indicates users’ system version and year)

 If their computer crashes after installing the kernel there is a patch available from Mathworks that needs to be installed.
 This can be downloaded directly from the Mathworks website (https://www.mathworks.com/support/bugreports/1719571).